-T-Mobile issues clarification on exec's statement about iPhone chipsetsAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile issues clarification on exec's statement about iPhone chipsetsAlex Wagner - Editorial Director of News and Content

 Earlier this week, T-Mobile CTO Neville Ray sent the hearts of some Magenta customers racing when he told CNET in an interview that the chipset that Apple will use in its next iPhone will support AWS, meaning that the new handset could play nice with T-Mobile 3G.
 Now T-Mobile has issued a clarification on Ray's statement, claiming that the exec's words were misconstrued and that he was actually just talking about chipsets that are available to all.
 The carrier's explanation is as follows: